Grajfo/Analyze_dog_breeds/README.md

 # Analyze_dog_breeds_with_AI
-Scrap the informations of website: https://dogtime.com/dog-breeds/profiles/
+scrape the information of the website https://dogtime.com/dog-breeds/profiles/
 Analyze the dog breeds data with artificial intelligence (classification, regression, niapy)